Rufous fieldwren: Subspecies

 There is both historical and contemporary contention to Calamanthus campestris montanellus' split from a subspecies of the rufous fieldwren to a taxonomically recognised species: the Western Fieldwren.

-The 1926 Royal Australasian Ornithological Union Checklist recognised four individual fieldwren species; the striated fieldwren (fuliginosus), the rufous fieldwren(campestris), the rusty frieldwren(isabellinus) and the rock fieldwren (montanellus).
+The 1926 Royal Australasian Ornithological Union Checklist recognised four individual fieldwren species; the striated fieldwren (fuliginosus), the rufous fieldwren(campestris), the rusty fieldwren(isabellinus) and the rock fieldwren (montanellus).
 This was contended at the time by Mathews (1912), whose 'official' bird reference list documented just striated and rufous fieldwrens.

 The International Ornithological Committee's World Bird List v.12.1 and IUCN's Red List both list the Western Fieldwren as its own species, where as the Handbook of Australian, New Zealand and Antarctic Birds (HANZAB) supports Parker & Eckert (1983), and Christidis & Boles (1994) in only recognising C. campestris and C. fuliginosus as the two fieldwren species.

 Current in print field guides highlight this division with the CSIRO The Australian Bird Guide (first printed 2018 and revised edition) only recognises the striated fieldwren and the rufous fieldwren.
 Whilst Pizzey & Knight's The Field Guide to the Birds of Australia (7th edition) includes the Western fieldwren: C. montanellus as the third species.

+Recent (2021) genetic and morphological analysis of the genus suggests that C. montanellus is a synonym of C. campestris, and that rather than consisting of seven subspecies, C. campestris comprises two mainland subspecies C. c. campestris and C. c. rubiginosus east and west, respectively, of 133 degrees longitude, and only one island subspecies, C. c. hartogi.